stiflerGlindo/stiflerGlindo/README.md

 1 (https://github.com/hebertdev1/blob/master/Javascript.gif)
 2 ## Hello!
-I'm Stiward Orozco, web developer from Barranquilla economy lover
+I'm Stiward Orozco, "Professional economist turned data analyst and AI developer, on a mission to uncover valuable insights hidden in complex datasets.
+Bringing a unique perspective to the world of tech, with a passion for leveraging cutting-edge tools and techniques to drive real-world impact.
+Let's connect and collaborate!"

 ### Dónde me puedes encontrar
 Redes sociales.